 - Company benefits, like health insurance, life insurance, and employer retirement contributions

-Why you should care about your labor costs—especially now
+Why you should care about your cost of labor, especially now

 Getting deeper insights into your total labor costs always plays an important role in sustaining your business; those insights allow you to more accurately budget for projects, price your products or services appropriately, and ensure your business is profitable.

 But while understanding direct labor cost is always important, it’s especially important now, as the world navigates the post-COVID landscape.